 - Are going to hell.

-In my article on correct biblical interpretation, you will find the term “heresy” defined as any contradiction of essential doctrines.
+In my blog article covering correct biblical interpretation, you will find the term “heresy” defined as any contradiction of essential doctrines.
+Essential doctrines are those we are required to believe in order to be a true Christian believer.

 The Apostles’ Creed